lrspeiser/sigmagravity/README.md

 - Solar System safety automatic ✓

 **This is distinct from f(T) gravity**, which modifies $\mathbf{T} \to f(\mathbf{T})$ in the gravitational sector.
 Our modification is $\mathcal{L}_m \to \Sigma \cdot \mathcal{L}_m$ in the matter sector.

+**Open theoretical issue:** Non-minimal matter couplings in teleparallel gravity can violate local Lorentz invariance unless carefully constructed (see Krššák & Saridakis 2016, CQG 33, 115009).
+Whether the specific coherence-dependent coupling $\Sigma[g, \mathcal{C}]$ preserves Lorentz invariance requires further investigation.
+We note that the coupling depends only on scalar quantities (acceleration magnitude, coherence measure), which may mitigate this concern.

 ### 2.3 Field Equations